nimalec/meta-quantum-control/experiments/paper_results/README.md

 # Paper Results Generation

-This directory contains scripts to generate all core results and figures for the ICML 2026 paper:
+This directory contains scripts to generate all core paper results and figures:

 **"Meta-Reinforcement Learning for Quantum Control: A Framework for Quantifying Adaptation Gains under Noise Shifts"**